Registration, donations and tax receipts

 All international Team Diabetes participants receive round-trip airfare on the group travel dates and accommodations as part of their Team Diabetes package.
 Team Diabetes offers two different marathon options: local and international.
 The fundraising minimums for local Canadian events are less than the fundraising minimums for international.
 Even though there are no local Canadian packages that include travel, these events are open to anyone interested in participating.

 Team Diabetes will cover your travel out of the following gateway cities:

 Well before your marathon, your travel information will be collected.
 Once you have reached your second fundraising deadline and the Diabetes Canada Travel department has received your completed form, you will be contacted to confirm your requirements and have your travel booked.

 Can I extend my time and have a vacation after the marathon?

 You are most welcome to extend your time in the marathon city and travel on your own after the marathon is over.
-If you choose to extend your stay in the marathon destination, you will be responsible for arranging your own accommodations, travel, etc. In some cases, CDA Travel may be able to assist you.
+If you choose to extend your stay in the marathon destination, you will be responsible for arranging your own accommodations, travel, etc. In some cases, Diabetes Canada Travel may be able to assist you.

 Can I bring a guest?

 Guests are an important part of our team and we look forward to having them cheer you on at the marathon.